Philipse Manor station

 Built around 1910 and opened on January 30, 1911, the Tudorbethan architecture of the station's original has earned it a listing on the National Register of Historic Places as an intact example of an early commuter rail station.
 It is the only station on the Hudson Line besides Poughkeepsie to be so recognized.
+The plot of land on which it was built had once been part of the vast Philipsburg Manor, which was confiscated at the end of the American Revolutionary War and auctioned off in parcels.
+That particular parcel went through several owners, from Rodrigo Curls, a Portuguese immigrant who used it for fishing, to Ambrose Kingsland, a wealthy merchant and politician who had a large country estate along this part of the Hudson River.

 History

-Philipse Manor was founded in 1869 by Ida Ray Piste.
 The construction of the Hudson River Railroad and its later acquisition by the New York Central in the late 19th century opened up the river towns in Westchester County for suburbanization.
 It became possible for those of sufficient means to live in large houses amid the pastoral and scenic riverside, and accordingly villages like Irvington, Tarrytown and North Tarrytown (today's Sleepy Hollow) began to grow and develop.

 Undeveloped areas along the railroad line were soon snapped up by developers who saw the possibilities.
-In 1900 one, John Brisben Walker, acquired the old Kingsland estate in the north of North Tarrytown and began subdividing it.
-One of his selling points was the rail access, but this failed to materialize and Walker had to sell the property, now called Philipse Manor in a confused reference to nearby Philipsburg Manor House, and had to sell to William Bell, who was able to complete it.
-Construction continued and subdivided land was sold under the name Philipse Manor Company.
-Bell made the rail service possible by building the station and presenting it to the railroad.
-Train service began on January 30, 1911.
+In 1899 one, John Brisben Walker, acquired the old Ambrose Kingsland estate in North Tarrytown and began subdividing its northern part while building an automobile plant, the Mobile Company of America, in the southern section.
+One of his selling points for the residential development, called Philipse Manor in a confused reference to nearby Philipsburg Manor House, was the rail access, but this failed to materialize.
+The Mobile Company of America, which produced steam-powered carriages, also failed, and Walker had to sell the property to William Abraham Bell, who had invested in Walker’s automobile venture.
+The new owner continued the residential construction at Philipse Manor, and the subdivided land was sold under the name Philipse Manor Company.
+Bell, with his extensive experience in railroad development, made the rail service possible by building the station and presenting it to the railroad.
+Train service began on January 30, 1911, and wealthy New Yorkers started eagerly buying homes in Philipse Manor.